Where Should You Promote Your Blogs?

 Google My Business

 Don’t forget about this dark horse.
 Although not a social media platform in the traditional sense, Google My Business is quickly becoming the place you must be if you care about local SEO.
 This is a rare case because it is totally OK to post blog posts of all kinds.
-Your Google My Business page is going to be viewed by people who are actively googling you either directly or using relevant keywords, they are likely to find good value from the content you put there.
+Your Google My Business page is going to be viewed by people who are either actively googling you directly or by using relevant keywords, they are likely to find good value from the content you put there.
 Plus, your posts on Google My Business have a limited lifespan.
 After a couple of days your posts will vanish, meaning you can reload and recycle content regularly and no one will notice.

 What about other people’s blogs?

 If you are a regular reader of journals, articles, or blogs from others within your industry you’ll likely often come across articles that your community could benefit from reading for themselves.
 Believe it or not, outside content can be an important part of your strategy as well.
-Sharing relevant links to other people’s content on LinkedIn and Twitter, the more “business-focused” platforms, for your community to read even further establishes you as an authority in the field, a business that is constantly staying up to date with the latest news and equally concerned that your customers are too.
+Sharing relevant links to other peoples’ content on LinkedIn and Twitter, the more “business-focused” platforms, for your community to read even further establishes you as an authority in the field, a business that is constantly staying up to date with the latest news, and equally concerned that your customers are too.

 Listen for more on this topic